Skip directly to content

 Gompa

-Meditation 101 is an introductory course on basic Buddhist meditation techniques for complete beginners.
+Meditation 101 is an introductory course on Buddhist meditation techniques for complete beginners.
 It teaches basic Buddhist meditations that can be used by anyone to create more peace and happiness in daily life.
 David Machles will be leading this session.
-In keeping with our tradition, the class is offered on a donation basis and no pre-registration is needed.
-This course will be led by Venerable Lhamo.
+In keeping with our tradition, the class is offered on a donation basis.
+No pre-registration is needed - drop-ins are welcome anytime during the course.

 The basic Buddhist meditation techniques covered include: